 I have now obtained my Master of Science of Psychology Degree.
-I have now been out for 11 years and I will now begin a new chapter in my life in which it is attempting to reach out more to this heterogeneous population of which I was once a part of.
+I have now been out of prison for 11 years and I will now begin a new chapter in my life in which it is making an attempts to reach out more to this heterogeneous population of which I was once a part of.
 Now that I have become a changed individual and a productive member of society, I am now involved with this heterogeneous population.
 I believe that my experience of being incarcerated for 20 years was not just for me to learn something about myself, but to be an integral part in assisting those individuals who have reached that point of really wanting to change his or her life fully.
-I have said on a number of occasions, “When the pain of remaining the same outweigh the pain of change, change will occur”.
+I have said on a number of occasions, “When the pain of remaining the same outweighs the pain of change, change will occur”.

 Sam R. Ford, BSW, MSP, CDCA

 This is another chapter in my life that is approaching its end, well, at least in this area.
 I have obtained my Master of Science of Psychology.
 This is yet another defining moment in my life.
 Who would ever thought that someone like me would have come so far, especially being in prison for 20 years, after serving a 15 to life sentence.

 This is to show all those individuals who think life may be over after serving time in prison.
 Really, if you look at, after being released, life is just beginning all over again.
 This is based on whether or not if you begin as such.
 You can rebuild your life to whatever your dreams may be.
 No one can hold you back except “YOU” yourself.
 We are our own worst enemy.
 You can do anything you want to do “if your mind can conceive it and your heart can believe it, you can achieve it” (author unknown).